In-Context Reinforcement Learning via Communicative World Models: Methodology

 The IA is trained via a composite self-supervised loss function, $\mathcal{L}(\phi)$, that does not depend directly on the extrinsic task reward.
 It combines objectives for world dynamics modeling, message consistency, and communicative efficacy.

-\textbf{Dynamics Awareness Loss ($\mathcal{L}_{\text{Dyn}}$):} This objective grounds the IA's representations by training it to predict the consequences of the CA's actions.
-Using the message $m_t$ and the action $a_t$ taken by the CA, the IA predicts the next observation $\hat{o}_{t+1}$, reward $\hat{r}_{t+1}$, and termination probability $\hat{d}_{t+1}$; see Appendix~\ref{appendix:hyperparameters_and_setup} for details.
+\textbf{Dynamics Awareness Loss ($\mathcal{L}_{\text{Dyn}}$):} This objective anchors the IA's representations by learning to anticipate the results of the CA's actions.
+From the message $m_t$ and action $a_t$ selected by the CA, the IA predicts the next observation $\hat{o}_{t+1}$, reward $\hat{r}_{t+1}$, and termination probability $\hat{d}_{t+1}$.
+The loss $\mathcal{L}_{\text{Dyn}}$ is given below, and see Appendix C for more details.